Costa Rica Real Estate Law

 Steps to Purchase a Property in Costa Rica

-Even though it is a must to consult a qualified Costa Rican real estate lawyer, the following basic step by step procedure towards purchasing property in Costa Rica will allow you to better understand the details involved:
+Even though it is a must to consult a qualified Costa Rican real estate lawyer, the following basic step-by-step procedure towards purchasing property in Costa Rica will allow you to better understand the details involved:

-Step 1: Costa Rica Title Search
+I. Costa Rica Title Search

-Once you have identified a specific piece of property of your interest, please request the seller to provide all the basic information of the property including complete name of registered owner, property title number, and copy of registered survey map.
+Once you have identified a specific piece of property of your interest, please request the seller to provide all the basic information of the property including the complete name of the registered owner, property title number, and copy of the registered survey map.
 With that information, your specialized Real Estate Attorney and Notary Public should carefully review and analyze the results retrieved from the initial Costa Rica title search in order to clearly establish the status of the property towards a possible purchase.

-Step 2: Purchase Offer or Option to Buy
+II.
+Purchase Offer or Option to Buy

-Once the public transfer deed is properly signed by both parties, the acting Notary will submit the document for registration in the National Registry and within a period of normally two weeks will provide an official registered title to the new owner.
+Once the public transfer deed is properly signed by both parties, the acting Notary will submit the document for registration in the National Registry and, normally within a period of two weeks, will provide an official registered title to the new owner.